zhang1980s/s3-encryption-client-lab/README.md

 ### Exercise 1: Setting up the encryption client

 The lab demonstrates how to set up the S3 encryption client using RSA key pairs.
 The S3EncryptionClientLabApplication will:
+- First try to create the client using RSA keys from application.properties
-- Generate a new RSA key pair if one doesn't exist
+- If that fails, generate a new RSA key pair if one doesn't exist
 - Save the key pair to the `keys` directory
 - Create an S3 encryption client using the key pair
+- Update the application properties with the generated keys for future use

 ### Exercise 2: Uploading encrypted objects